-For ten years was the Director of the Forests and Livelihoods Program at the Centre for International Forestry Research (CIFOR) in Indonesia.
+For ten years, Bruce was the Director of the Forests and Livelihoods Program at the Centre for International Forestry Research (CIFOR) in Indonesia.
 This involved a team of 50 scientists based in eleven locations in Asia, Latin America and Africa.
 The team included anthropologists, political scientists, sociologists, economists, ecologists, botanists, foresters and geographers.
 This work centered on the link between poverty alleviation and forest goods and services, with topics such as 'payments for environmental services (PES)', 'reduced emissions from deforestation and degradation (REDD)', and 'integrated conservation and development (ICDP)' featuring prominently.

 He also had a spell in Northern Australia, where much of the work involved Aboriginal natural resource management.
 He was the inaugural Director of the School for Environmental Studies at Charles Darwin University in Darwin.